 - After thoroughly following the instructions you will find the Drive File Stream either on the top right (MAC) or bottom right(windows) of the screen

 - You will find the Google Drive folder that is ready to have files uploaded after clicking on the Drive files stream icon

 - You can later efficiently sort and organize your Google Drive

 How to Access stored files on Google Drive

-Google drive enables you to work with different devices on a particular document or file and save the progress in a single storage location.
-Hence learning how to access files from different devices and contemplating where all you progress is saved becomes really essential.
+Google Drive enables you to work with different devices on a particular document or file and save the progress in a single storage location.
+Hence learning how to access files from different devices and contemplating where all your progress is saved becomes really essential.

 Access your files online: